What is Section 115H of Income Tax Act?

 • Stay in India for less than 365 days in the preceding four years and less than 60 days in the relevant previous year.

 A person who meets these conditions for at least two out of the preceding ten years and stays in India for at least 730 days during those seven years is considered a Resident Not Ordinarily Resident (RNOR).
+If an individual does not meet the criteria for a resident or RNOR, they are classified as a non-resident for tax purposes.

 Benefits of Section 115H: